tianon/wishlist/remarkable.md

 - "vi-compatible" mode for editing text (especially "plain text" suggested above)

+- snap to grid when using a grid template
+- more tools for drawing shapes, especially straight lines
+- some way to swap colors faster (configurable toolbar? optional second toolbar? lots of dead/unused space on this enormous screen)

 ## hardware wishlist

 - fingerprint scanner (see also note above about optional PIN)